spattisson/zaproxy/DevGuidelines.md

   * ZAP and ZAP add-ons should not depend on an internet connection to work, so all resources required should be bundled with ZAP or the add-on

   * Add-ons should not make unsolicited external requests except for the purposes of checking for updates to resources, and even then only if explicitly approved by the user

+## Style Guidelines
+**_This section is a work-in-progress as of Nov.
+2015._** If you have contributions/feedback/ideas please refer to this thread in the Dev Group - https://groups.google.com/forum/#!topic/zaproxy-develop/FPwvyHY5rb4 .

+The following guidelines apply to ZAP's text elements as represented in English (en-GB, en-US, and en-CA).

+### Text: Titles, Menu Items, Options, and Tool Tips
+Titles, menu items, options, and tool tips go text should be represented using Title Capitalization as defined by the 'Chicago Manual of Style'.
+For quick reference you can use this online tool: http://titlecapitalization.com/ .

+***

 Suggestions as to how the above can be improved will be gratefully received!